-The RA proposes a decrease to the expenditure budget for the Electronic Communications sector for the fiscal year 2021-22.
-Specifically, an expenditure budget of \$2,710,925 is proposed, which is a decrease of \$674,425 (20%), when compared to the 2020-21 approved budget.
-The RA recommends that there be no change to the Electronic Communications Regulatory Authority Fee for ICOLs and that it remains at 1.75%, which will be applied to the ICOL's Relevant Turnover and the implementation of a new Electronic Communications Regulatory Authority Fee for SubCOLs, and further, that it be set at 1.5%, which will be applied to the SubCOL's Relevant Turnover.
+➤ The RA proposes a decrease to the expenditure budget for the Electronic Communications sector for the fiscal year 2021-22.
+Specifically, an expenditure budget of \$3,046,700 is proposed, which is a decrease of \$362,650 (11%), when compared to the 2020-21 approved budget.
+The RA recommends that there be a decrease in Electronic Communications Regulatory Authority Fee for ICOLs holders and that it be set at

+1.62%, which will be applied to the ICOL's Relevant Turnover and that the recently implemented Electronic Communications Regulatory Authority Fee for SubCOLs holders remain at 1%, which will be applied to the SubCOL's Relevant Turnover.